 Make your claim with the EEO office of the federal agency that provides the funding when the complaint is against a federally-funded program or activity.

 The U.S. Department of Labor Office of Federal Contract Compliance Programs (OFCCP) handles complaints against federal contractors and subcontractors.

 You can file a complaint with the U.S. Equal Employment Opportunity Commission (EEOC) if you encounter disability discrimination in a workplace that's not associated with the government, such as a private company.

 State Disability Laws

-Some states also have laws that prohibit disability discrimination in the workplace.
-Their provisions may be more stringent than the ADA and Rehabilitation Act, but they cannot be less so.
-It is imperative to know what the law is in your state.
+Most states also have laws that prohibit disability discrimination in the workplace, and their provisions can be more stringent than the ADA and Rehabilitation Act.
+They cannot be less stringent, however.

-While your employer's or potential employer's actions may not be considered discrimination under federal law, your state law may classify it as such.
-Make sure you investigate your state's employment discrimination laws.
+Although your employer's or potential employer's actions might not be considered discrimination under federal law, your state law might nonetheless classify it as such, so make sure you investigate your state's employment discrimination laws.